-Papers 1930-1953 (bulk 1940-1953) ethnobotanist, naturalist, and author L.S.M.
-Curtin.
-Includes business and personal correspondence, fieldwork, photographs and negatives, maps, printed materials, and a manuscript for her published monograph Prophet of the Earth (1949).
-The bulk of this collection consist of correspondence pertaining to her professional activities as a published author and her ethnobotanical fieldwork in Arizona, New Mexico, and Michoacan, Mexico.
+Papers 1930-1953 (bulk 1940-1953) of ethnobotanist, naturalist, and author L.S.M.
+Curtin include business and personal correspondence, fieldwork, photographs and negatives, maps, printed materials, and a manuscript for her published monograph Prophet of the Earth (1949).
+The bulk of this collection consists of correspondence pertaining to her professional activities as a published author and her ethnobotanical fieldwork in Arizona, New Mexico, and Michoacan, Mexico.